Workflows Rules in Salesforce

 Step 2: As seen in the illustration below, click New Rule on the new screen to establish a new workflow rule:

 Step 3: At this point, you must choose an object.
-Any object is available for selection from the drop-down menu.
+Any object can be selected from the drop-down menu.
 Select Lead as the object to practice.

 Step 4: The Workflow Rule configuration is done in this stage.
 You must enter the following information in order to achieve this: